gushogg-blake/datacamp-assignment/CourseOutline.md

 Learning objectives:

-- Learner will be able to explain what context hooks can be called in and why.
+- Learner will be able to explain what context hooks must be called in and why.

 - Learner will be able to recognise where a hook would be out of context and factor the code out into a new component in order to make it work.

-Example exercise: fix a broken component by moving hook usage out of a conditional or loop and into a new subcomponent.
+Example exercise: what is wrong with the following code and how should it be fixed?
+E.g. "hook is used after `if` statement, move to separate component".

 ### Lesson 2.3: Shared state